 How to Attract Backyard Ducks

-As with any bird, a backyard must meet ducks' survival needs for adequate food, water, shelter and nesting sites before the birds will become regular guests.
+As with any bird, a backyard must meet ducks' survival needs for adequate food, water, shelter, and nesting sites before the birds will become regular guests.

 - Food: Ducks are omnivorous and with their hearty appetites will sample a wide range of different foods.
-Ground-feeding areas or large, low platforms may be suitable for ducks, and they will readily feed on cracked corn, spilled birdseed and kitchen scraps including vegetable trimmings, oats and wheat.
+Ground-feeding areas or large, low platforms may be suitable for ducks, and they will readily feed on cracked corn, spilled birdseed, and kitchen scraps including vegetable trimmings, oats, and wheat.
 Planting berry bushes can also help attract ducks, and using mulch in garden areas will give these waterfowl ideal foraging areas for earthworms and insects.

 - Shelter: Ducks can be nervous when they are out of the water, and tall marsh grasses planted around the edge of a pond will help them feel secure.
 A brush pile can provide additional shelter for ducks, and they will use shrubby cover as necessary to stay protected.

 - Nesting Sites: Ducks will nest in a variety of places, from ground nests in concealed grassy areas close to a pond to brush piles that may be quite some distance from the nearest water source.
-Providing duck boxes can help attract nesting ducks, and ducks may even use planters or flower boxes as impromptu nesting sites.
+Providing duck boxes can help attract nesting ducks, and ducks may even use planters, large containers, or flower boxes as impromptu nesting sites.
 Some ducks are cavity-nesters and will use large, hollow snags for nesting.

 More Tips for Attracting Ducks